-Less is more – This principle should really be augmented, since you’re designing for small screens.
+This principle should really be augmented since you’re designing for small screens.

-Icons matter – It’s the first thing your customers see.
+Icons are the first thing your customers see.
 Make the design fit the overall theme of the app.

 Next we open up the black book of Client Retention Secrets:

-Support and Respond – Support as many devices and device screens.
-Respond to your users feedback via e-mail or comments.
+Support as many devices and device screens.
+Respond to your user’s feedback via e-mail or comments.
 If your app requires users to log into an account, use Facebook Login.
 It’s simpler.